 Banks are passing on higher interest rates to savers but, unsurprisingly, they are also passing them on to borrowers.

 The amount of interest you can earn on your savings is constantly changing.
-At the time of writing in March 2022, a quick scan of the market suggests the highest rate currently on offer is around 1.2% on a notice account and 2% on a fixed-rate ISA.
+At the time of writing in July 2022, a quick scan of the market suggests the highest rate currently on offer is around 1.5% on a notice account.
+However, you're prepared to lock away your money for three years, you could receive around 3% per annum.

 The average easy access account is barely around 1%.
 You'll need to browse the market at the time you’re looking to open an account for an accurate picture as rates can change from month to month.